 While only four students were taking the class by the end of spring 2014, the 2014-15 academic year saw nine students in the class.
 Though the class more than doubled in size between the two years, Dr. Anderson-Knott, one of the course’s instructors, thinks nine students was close to the class’s optimal size.
 In addition, this larger class size allowed students to receive more peer feedback as they were writing their research papers for the course.

-Next year, Sociology 310a&b will be taught by research assistant professor of sociology Dr. Patricia Wonch Hill, an applied sociologist at UNL who has worked extensively with after-school clubs in Lincoln middle schools.
+Next year, Sociology 310a&b will be taught by research assistant professor of sociology Dr. Patricia Wonch Hill, an applied sociologist at the university who has worked extensively with after-school clubs in Lincoln middle schools.
 According to Wonch Hill, the target population of next year’s research is still uncertain.
 Wonch Hill, however, thinks next year’s project will likely involve students designing surveys of some kind.

 In preparation for next year’s class, Dr. Wonch Hill has been meeting with Drs.
 Anderson-Knott and Amanda Richardson to discuss methodologies and potential difficulties in teaching the class.